 - Digital Printable Portfolio Creator

 For visual artists, there are tons of art marketing tools available.
 Sometimes, it is a matter of choosing which ones are best for your situation.
-Check out your best competition and you will find these top ten tools nearly universally in use.
+Check out your best competition, and you will find these top ten tools nearly universally in use.

 You need your own piece of internet real estate; something that is exclusively yours.
 It is a common view for many people that if you do not have a website, you don’t exist, or at least are not a viable, real business.
 Domain and website go hand in glove.
 Don’t go cheap on your website and make it look amateurish.
-It needs to be equal to the care and value you place into making your art.
+It needs to be equal to the care and value you place on making your art.
 If you are not up to the task, hire a competent professional to help you.

 Personalized Email Address

 You own a domain name, right?
 Then get an email address to use with it.
 Gmail, AOL, Yahoo, Hotmail, and anything from an ISP, such as Comcast, Cox are not professional.
-This is a minor cost to upgrade and add to your Internet online presence.
+This is a minor cost to upgrade and add to your online Internet presence.
 Get weaned off these kinds of addresses as soon as possible.
 Don’t forward your personalized email to your Gmail and then reply from Gmail.
 That is confusing, bad form, and a waste of energy tracking your mail across multiple providers.

 Email Marketing Program

-You need to start collecting email addresses everywhere you can.These email marketing programs provide opt-in forms and links to use on your website, in your email and on your blog.
+You need to start collecting email addresses everywhere you can.These email marketing programs provide opt-in forms and links to use on your website, in your email, and on your blog.
 Don’t stop there.
-Be active when in the public to get permission to add emails addresses to your list.
-Make sure to get permission to keep within the Can-Spam Laws.
+Be active when in public to get permission to add emails addresses to your list.
+Make sure to get authorization to keep within the Can-Spam Laws.
 Some providers have an app for a tablet, such as an iPad, that you can use at shows to gather email addresses.
 Make use of your list to keep it current.
 Send to it at least monthly, if not more often.

 A blog can be an incredible art marketing tool for you.
 I have published many about posts about the inherent value that blogging offers artists.
 Jason Horejs and I have devoted two of our monthly free broadcasts to blogging for artists.
-If you are intimidated by the idea, or feel like you don’t have enough time, you should get over your misconceptions, because that is what they are.
+If you are intimidated by the idea or feel like you don’t have enough time, you should get over your misconceptions, because that is what they are.